d12frosted/elpa-mirror/gnu/denote-readme.txt

   ⁃ Mailing list: <https://lists.sr.ht/~protesilaos/tmr>

+[Keep a journal or diary] See section 13.1

-12.2 Create a note with the region’s contents ─────────────────────────────────────────────
+13.2 Create a note with the region’s contents ─────────────────────────────────────────────

-  Sometimes it makes sense to gather notes in a single file and later review it to make multiple notes out of it.
-With the following code, the user marks a region and then invokes the command `my-denote-create-new-note-from-region': it prompts for a title and keywords and then uses the region’s contents to fill in the newly created note.
+  The command `denote-region' takes the contents of the active region and then prompts for a title and keywords.
+Once a new note is created, it inserts the contents of the region therein.
+This is useful to quickly elaborate on some snippet of text or capture it for future reference.

+  If there is no active region, `denote-region' simply calls the `denote' command which will behave the way it does ordinarily.

+  When the `denote-region' command is called with an active region, it finalises its work by calling `denote-region-after-new-note-functions'.
+This is an abnormal hook, meaning that the functions added to it are called with arguments.
+The arguments are two, representing the beginning and end positions of the newly inserted text.

+  A common use-case for Org mode users is to call the command `org-insert-structure-template' after a region is inserted.
+Emacs will thus prompt for a structure template, such as the one corresponding to a source block.
+In this case the function added to `denote-region-after-new-note-functions' does not actually need aforementioned arguments: it can simply declare those as ignored by prefixing the argument names with an underscore (an underscore is enough, but it is better to include a name for clarity).
+For example, the following will prompt for a structure template as soon as `denote-region' is done:

   ┌────
-  │ (defun my-denote-create-new-note-from-region (beg end) │   "Create note whose contents include the text between BEG and END.
-  │ Prompt for title and keywords of the new note."
+  │ (defun my-denote-region-org-structure-template (_beg _end)
+  │   (when (derived-mode-p 'org-mode)
+  │     (activate-mark)
-  │   (interactive "r")
+  │     (call-interactively 'org-insert-structure-template)))
-  │   (if-let (((region-active-p))
+  │
-  │ 	   (text (buffer-substring-no-properties beg end))) │       (progn
-  │ 	(denote (denote-title-prompt) (denote-keywords-prompt)) │ 	(insert text))
-  │     (user-error "No region is available")))
-  └────
+  │ (add-hook 'denote-region-after-new-note-functions #'my-denote-region-org-structure-template) └────

-  Have a different workflow?
-Feel welcome to discuss it in any of our official channels ([Contributing]).

-[Contributing] See section 17
+  Remember that `denote-region-after-new-note-functions' are not called if `denote-region' is used without an active region.

-12.3 Split an Org subtree into its own note ───────────────────────────────────────────
+13.3 Split an Org subtree into its own note ───────────────────────────────────────────

   With Org files in particular, it is common to have nested headings